In the first part of this article-series, we spoke about the general digital presence definition and some factors can hurt your business.

 - Lack of digital presence

 - Lack of marketing efforts on your portal

 - Lack of engagement with your audience on social media

 - Lack of personalized engagement

 And what you need to do overcome those.

-This part is purely dedicated to the operational aspects related to digital presence that may require transformation.
+This part is purely dedicated to the importance of businesses having a digital presence and the operational aspects related to digital presence that may require transformation.